adr1enbe4udou1n/blog/content/posts/18-a-beautiful-gitops-day-8/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part IX - Further deployment with DB"
+title: "A beautiful GitOps day VIII - Further deployment with DB"
 date: 2023-10-09
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "postgresql", "efcore"]